bccp/website/pages/visitors.rst

 .. tags:
 .. description:

-   BCCP HAS TEMPORARILY DISBANDED THE VISITORS PROGRAM FOR THE DURATION OF THE PANDEMIC

 We maintain an active program for visiting scholars.
 BCCP hosts visitors at all levels, from senior scientists to postdocs, graduate students, and undergraduates.
 Longer term visits involving